lcrawlab/ashapesampler/README.md

 The `vignettes` folder contains the following demonstrations for running and analyzing results in the ashapesampler:

-* Sampling alpha shapes from a probability distribution in two dimensions
+* Sampling alpha shapes from a probability distribution in two dimensions.
-* Sampling alpha shapes from a probability distribution in three dimensions
+* Sampling alpha shapes from a probability distribution in three dimensions.
-* Generating new annuli from a simulated set of annuli
+* Generating new 2D annuli from a simulated set of annuli.

-* Generating new tori from a simulated set of tori
+* Generating new 3D tori from a simulated set of tori.

-* Converting binary masks to simplicial complexes for input into the alpha shape sampler
+* Converting binary masks to simplicial complexes for input into the alpha shape sampler.

-* Generating new teeth from data set of primate manibular molars
+* Generating new 3D teeth from data set of primate manibular molars.

 The auto3dgm paradigm for assigning landmarks via unsupervised learning can be found [here](https://toothandclaw.github.io/)